JohnMellaley/unicorn_attractor/README.md

   - Upvote will display error if you created this bug or already voted for this bug

 - Add Bug Page.
-  - Once Name description are added but will be added
+  - Once Name and description are added bug will be added
   - Error displayed if no name or descripton

 - Features Page